 Each child referred to language class must have attended a period of regular Speech and Language Therapy.
 A child must meet the criteria for a diagnosis of DLD and the previous criteria for SSLI (see Appendix 1) to be eligible for language class application.
 A recent detailed assessment must be completed as part of the application process.
 A child who has not yet attended Speech and Language Therapy is not eligible for referral to language class.
-Language class referrals are completed by the child's local HSE Primary Care or Enable Ireland Speech and Language Therapist.
+Language class referrals are completed by the child's local HSE Primary Care/ HSE/ Enable Ireland Child Development Network Team Speech and Language Therapist.
 Referrals can also be made by private Speech and Language Therapists.
 A parent must give informed consent prior to the initiation of the referral process.

 In order to meet the criteria outlined by the DES for language class placement, each child must complete a psychological assessment.
-If the child is under 6 years of age, psychological assessment will be completed by Enable Ireland Meath Early Services.
 Children aged 6 years or over, are referred to the National Psychological Service (NEPs) for psychological assessment.
 In the present system, before a child is referred on for language class placement, it must be confirmed that the child's non-verbal performance IQ is within/above the average range (see the Meath admissions criteria on page 4).
 This is not a diagnostic criterion for DLD.
 Differing criteria for language class and diagnosis of DLD must be reconciled by the DES before changes can be made to local language class criteria.